The second step to resolving a problem or complaint is speaking with the people involved to try to agree on a resolution.

-Explain the problem or issue to your rental provider, property manager, caravan/residential park owner, or rooming house operator first.
-Note: on this page we will now refer to these people as 'rental provider and/or property manager'.
+Explain the problem or issue to your rental provider, property manager, caravan or residential park owner, or rooming house operator first.

 - Ask them to fix it.
-Rental providers and property managers have specific obligations to tenants and residents (see Step 3).
+Rental providers and property managers have specific obligations to renters and residents (see Step 3 below).

 - Ask when they will be able to resolve your problem.

-- Keep notes of your contract in case you need to refer to them later.
+- Keep notes of your discussion in case you need to refer to them later.

 Your owners corporation

 Owners corporations have specific procedures for resolving problems.
-You do not need to follow steps 3 or 4.
+You do not need to follow steps 3 or 4 below.
 For more information, view Complaint handling in your owners corporation.

 Your retirement village

 Retirement villages have specific procedures for resolving problems.
-You do not need to follow steps 3 or 4.
+You do not need to follow steps 3 or 4 below.
 For more information, view Resolving disputes in your retirement village.